-This kind of a team could achieve a lot within short amount of time.
-It is small enough to quickly turnaround and big enough to perform significant amount of work.
+This kind of team could achieve a lot within a short amount of time.
+It is small enough to provide a quick turnaround and big enough to perform a significant amount of work.

 Mobile App Development Team

-There is a bigger variety of skills require to created a successful mobile application then web one.
-Often, there are three components of mobile app considered: Android app, iOS app and backend which typically has admin panel as well.
+There is a bigger variety of skills required to create a successful mobile application than a web one.
+Often, there are three components of mobile apps to be considered: Android app, iOS app and backend which typically has an admin panel as well.
 Thus, the team should have relevant skills to be able to produce these components.

-An example of mobile team could look like follows:
+An example of a mobile team could look like this: